 Yes – we are helping to safely rehouse tenants in rising numbers.

-Yes - Virtual viewings should be used whenever possible to help limit the number of viewings you need to arrange.
-Prior to the appointment we will provide you with details of how it will be conducted and what is required to help keep everyone safe.
+Prior to the appointment, we will provide you with details of how it will be conducted and what is required to help keep everyone safe.

 Likely impact to the UK's housing market is as yet unknown.
 We continue to monitor activity within the lettings sector to and keep our clients as fully informed as possible.